gounthar/learning-2024-devops/docs/src/shell/README.md

 Add the script as a linux service with the same rule, each 5 min with a suffix number ( personnages_9h05, personnages_9h10...)

 ::: tip For MacOS
-For macOS use LaunchAgent or LaunchDaemon service implementation [here](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html)
+Use LaunchAgent or LaunchDaemon service implementation [here](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html)
 :::

 ### 🧪 Exercice 4  - Git